 Sprint’s customer losses widened from the 101,000 it shed a year earlier.
 The latest number also exceeded the loss of 238,250 estimated in a Bloomberg survey of eight analysts.
 The shrinking customer number puts Sprint further behind Verizon Wireless, which added 888,000 contract customers in the second quarter, and AT&T (T:US) Inc., which netted 320,000.

 Many of Sprint’s ex-customers were using the Nextel network, which relies on outdated technology.
 The company has said it will shut down the Nextel network as early as June 30, 2013.
 Excluding former Nextel users, Sprint’s customer loyalty improved, Smithen said.

 “Going into this week, I think you saw people getting a little nervous, but with this report, I think you’ll see some bounce in the stock,” Smithen said.

 Clearwire Corp.
-(CLWR), whose biggest customer is Sprint, also saw shares jump today.
+(CLWR:US), whose biggest customer is Sprint, also saw shares jump today.
 The stock rose as much as 11 percent to $1.
 Sprint relies on Clearwire’s wireless broadband network to serve its subscribers.